 - Switchovers: Switchovers are triggered by O&M activities performed in the console or by the backend controller, such as specification upgrades, Automatic failover and manual failover, and minor version upgrades.

 - Failovers: Failovers are triggered by anomalies, such as primary node failures or server malfunctions.

 In most cases, you can restart the application or configure the application with the automatic reconnection mechanism to resolve these issues.
 However, these issues may not be taken into account in the early stages of the development due to the short development lifecycle.
 This leads to a large number of exceptions or service interruptions.
 PolarDB for MySQL supports the persistent connection feature to prevent connectivity issues caused by O&M activities or anomalies, such as specification upgrades, switchovers, minor version upgrades, or server malfunctions.
 Persistent connections can improve the availability of PolarDB for MySQL.

 How connections are kept alive

-Each session in a PolarDB cluster consists of a frontend connection between the application and PolarProxy, and a backend connection between PolarProxy and the backend database.
+Each session in a PolarDB for MySQL cluster consists of a frontend connection between the application and PolarProxy, and a backend connection between PolarProxy and the backend database.
 After the persistent connection feature is enabled, when PolarProxy disconnects from the current primary node and connects to a new primary node, the connection (the session shown in the application) between PolarProxy and the application is kept alive.
 PolarProxy establishes a connection to the new primary node and then restores the session to the state before the switchover is performed.
 This makes the entire switchover transparent to the application.